JamieS1211/React-dynamic-carousel/README.md

 # React-dynamic-carousel
 Create multi element carousels in react with smart sizes

-Rective-carousel takes in a number of fixed with "tiles" and renders them in a horizontal scrolling carousel, dynamically adjusting the spacing between tiles to keep a clean UI effect.
+Rect-dynamic-carousel takes in a number of fixed with "tiles" and renders them in a horizontal scrolling carousel, dynamically adjusting the spacing between tiles to keep a clean UI effect.

 ## Installation
 **NPM**: `npm install react-dynamic-carousel`